pykale/data/image_data/ShefPAH-179/ReadMe.md

 # ShefPAH179 Dataset

-A dataset of cardiac MR images (short-axis) for Pulmonary Arterial Hypertension (PAH) diagnosis.
-This dataset consists of the CMR images acquired from 179 subjects, which is a subset of the 220 subjects in [[1](#reference)].
-The images have been resized to (64x64) and shared in DICOM format.
+This ShefPAH179 dataset is a cardiac magnetic resonance imaging (CMR) dataset for Pulmonary Arterial Hypertension (PAH) diagnosis provided by the University of Sheffield.
+ShefPAH179 consists of the short-axis (SA) CMR images acquired from 179 subjects, which is a selected subset of the 220 subjects in [[1](#reference)].
+The images have been resized to 64x64 and shared in DICOM format for demonstration and small-scale experiments.
 The files are organized in the following structure:

 ```sh
 └───SA_64x64